We can’t tell you that potty training is an overnight job. But we can tell you worrying doesn’t help

-It turns out the answer to the question of how long potty training takes is all down to your own child.
-A global study carried out by Kimberly-Clark indicates that it averages just over six months from start to finish, but there are some children who pick it up almost instantly while others take upwards of a year to become confident toilet users.
+It turns out the answer to how long potty training takes is all down to your child.
+A global study carried out by Kimberly-Clark indicates it averages just over six months from start to finish.
+There are some children who pick it up almost instantly over just 3 days, while others take upwards of a year to become confident toilet users.

 What age are most children potty trained by?

-According to the Institute of Health Visiting, nine out of ten children are dry most days by the age of three, with most, reliably dry every day by the age of four.
+According to the Institute of Health Visiting, nine out of ten children are dry most days by the age of three.
+Most children are reliably dry every day by the age of four.

-Parents we spoke to with more than one child tended to report that the second one potty trained more quickly, probably down to a desire to copy their older sibling and parents being more experienced – and more relaxed – the second time around.
+Parents we spoke to with more than one child tended to report that the second one potty trained more quickly.
+This difference is probably down to a desire to copy their older sibling and parents being more experienced – and more relaxed – the second time around.
 Some also noticed girls potty training quicker than boys.

 Is there an average time for potty training?